 When specified in the plans, a Gigibit Ethernet hardened field switch shall be provided.
 The switch shall be construction for modular port configuration housed in a high strength metal enclosure designed for DIN-Rail mounting and convection cooling.
-Nominal dimensions 1.75in H x 8.75in W x 10.0in D and weigh less than 4.75 lbs.
-The standard configuration will be with (4) 10/100 copper ports and (2) Gigabit singlemode fiber ports with one spare GBIC slot for suture growth.
+Nominal dimensions 1.75 inches H by 8.75 inches W by 10.0 inches D and weigh less than 4.75 pounds.
+The standard configuration will be with four 10/100 copper ports and two Gigabit singlemode fiber ports with one spare GBIC slot for future growth.
 Power input shall be AC.
 Manufactured in United States and Warranted for 3 years from day of contract acceptance for all parts and labor.